aral/logux-protocol/spec.md

 Right now there are 7 possible errors:

 - `wrong-protocol`: client Logux protocol version is not supported by server.
-  Error options object will contain `supported` key with array with supported major versions and `used` with used version.
+  Error options object will contain `supported` key with minimum supported version and `used` with used version.
 * `wrong-format`: message is not correct JSON, is not a array or have no `type`.
   Error options will contain bad message string.
 * `unknown-message`: message’s type is not supported.
 Error options will contain